A default system with overspilling contagion: Interacting intensities and overspilling contagion

-Now, we compute the Az\'ema supermartingale relative to $\tau^A(k)$ and the larger filtration $\GG^{\N-k}$.
-Because $e(i),i\in\N$ are independent, and using (\ref{Za}) we have for $t\geq 0$, we obtain:

-This shows that the Az\'ema supermartingale relative to $\tau^A(k)$ and to the filtration $\GG^{\N-k}$ is continuous for finite $t$ (in fact, one can show that there is a unique discontinuity at $t=\infty$, see \cite{coculescu} for more details).
-From Theorem VI.76. in \cite{delmeyV} we deduce that $\tau^A(k)$ avoids any finite $\GG^{\N-k}$-stopping time. \finproof \end{cor}

-Before proceeding to the next step and introduce contagion, it is useful to have a look to the survival probabilities under conditional independence, as seen from time 0.
+Before proceeding to the next step and introducing contagion, it is useful to have a look at the survival probabilities under conditional independence, as seen from time 0.
 The aim is to emphasise that a class of probability measures is handy to use.
 Under $\P^0$, the time $t$ survival probability in a group $\C\subset\N$ is given by:

 with $\bar\E_\C$ being the expectation operator under the measure $\bar\P_\C$ defined below.

 \begin{defn} For $\mathcal C\subset\mathcal N$, we define a corresponding default adjusted probability measure, denoted by $\bar \P_\C$ and defined by: